michaelawyu/tekton-examples/tasks/setup.md

 `git clone https://github.com/michaelawyu/tekton-examples`{{execute}}

-Open the directory `tekton-example/tasks/src` with the file explorer.
+Open the directory `tekton-examples/tasks/src` with the file explorer.
 The directory consists of three subdirectories and one file:

 * `client/`: the client to test in this scenario.
 * `server/`: the mock server to which the client connects.
 * `tekton-katacoda/`: Tekton resource specifications you will use in this scenario.
 * `tekton-qwiklabs/`: N/A for this scenario.
-* `Dockerfile`: a Dockerfile for building app/ into a runnable container image.